-For ease, this chapter includes a model constitution that can be adopted by each Group, District and County.
+For ease, this chapter includes a model constitution which should be adopted by each Group, District and County (see 5.4, 5.5, 5.6 respectively).

-5.2.1.2 Every Trustee Board must be clear about their charity's aims and ensures that these are being delivered effectively and sustainably.

-Charities exist to fulfil their charitable purposes.
+- 5.2.1.2 Every Trustee Board must be clear about their charity's aims and ensure that these are being delivered effectively and sustainably. - 5.2.1.3 Charities exist to fulfil their charitable purposes.
 Trustees must understand the environment in which the charity is operating and lead the charity in fulfilling its purposes as effectively as possible with the resources available.
-To do otherwise would be failing beneficiaries, funders and supporters.

-- 5.2.1.3 Charity Trustees must collectively: - ensure that the charity is carrying out its purposes for the public benefit - comply with the charity's governing document and the law - act in the charity's best interests - manage the charity's resources responsibly - · act with reasonable care and skill
+To do otherwise would be failing beneficiaries, funders and supporters. - 5.2.1.4 Charity Trustees must collectively: - ensure that the charity is carrying out its purposes for the public benefit - comply with the charity's governing document and the law - act in the charity's best interests - manage the charity's resources responsibly - act with reasonable care and skill